FireStorm3444/loanPrediction/README.md

 Getting Started
 To run the model locally:

-Clone the repository.
-bash
-Copy code
-git clone <repository-url>
-Install the required dependencies.
-Copy code
-pip install -r requirements.txt
+Clone the repository and then install the requirements manually or just run the below command in your terminal: pip install -r requirements.txt
 Run the model on your dataset.